-On July 6, 2015, the Company entered into a consulting services agreement with Mark Childs, and individual, (the "Consulting Agreement").
+On July 6, 2015, The Company entered into a consulting services agreement with Mark Childs, and individual, (the "Consulting Agreement").
 Pursuant to the terms of the Consulting Agreement, the Company would receive consulting services for a term of one year and is renewable for up to three additional successive one-year terms.
 Pursuant to the terms of the Consulting Agreement, consideration consists of a cash payment of \$30,000 per year paid monthly.
-As of July 1, 2016, the Company renewed the Consulting Agreement with the same terms.
-On August 1, 2016, the Company amended the Consulting Agreement beginning July 1, 2016 in which they increased the cash payment of \$30,000 per year to \$72,000 per year.
-The Company valued the agreement at \$72,000 and will be amortized on a straight-line basis over the term of the Consulting Agreement.
-As of December 31, 2016, the Company has recorded a prepaid expense balance of \$36,000.
+The Company valued the agreement at \$30,000 and will be amortized on a straight-line basis over the term of the Consulting Agreement.
+At March 31, 2016, the balance was \$7,500.

-On July 6, 2015, the Company entered into a consulting services agreement with Michael Childs, and individual and who was formerly a member of the Company's Board of Directors and served as its Secretary (the "Consulting Agreement").
+On July 6, 2015, The Company entered into a consulting services agreement with Michael Childs, and individual and who was formerly a member of the Company's Board of Directors and served as its Secretary (the "Consulting Agreement").
 Pursuant to the terms of the Consulting Agreement, the Company would receive consulting services for a term of one year and is renewable for up to three additional successive one-year terms.
 Pursuant to the terms of the Consulting Agreement, consideration consists of a cash payment of \$30,000 per year paid monthly.
-As of July 1, 2016, the Company renewed the Consulting Agreement with the same terms.
-On August 1, 2016, the Company amended the Consulting Agreement beginning July 1, 2016 in which they increased the cash payment of \$30,000 per year to \$72,000 per year.
-The Company valued the agreement at \$72,000 and will be amortized on a straight-line basis over the term of the Consulting Agreement.
-As of December 31, 2016, the Company has recorded a prepaid expense balance of \$36,000.
+The Company valued the agreement at \$30,000 and will be amortized on a straight-line basis over the term of the Consulting Agreement.
+At March 31, 2016, the balance was \$7,500.